DaniilWellnes/Funpay_Extension_free/README.md

 Key features

-- `background/modules/auto-answer.js` — automatic chat replies (configurable).
+- automatic chat replies (configurable).
-- `background/modules/auto-review.js` — automatic posting of reviews (detects new items in profile and posts reviews).
+- automatic posting of reviews (detects new items in profile and posts reviews).
-- `background/modules/auto-up.js` — automatic listing refresh (bump/up).
+- automatic listing refresh (bump/up).
-- `content/` — injected scripts and styles to enhance site UI and behavior.
+- injected scripts and styles to enhance site UI and behavior.
-- `assets/css/` and `assets/img/` — themes and visual resources.
+- themes and visual resources.

 Permissions